pyglet/pyglet/doc/programming_guide/installation.rst

     python examples/graphics.py

-You mentioned above, you can  also clone the repository using Git:
+As mentioned above, you can also clone the repository using Git:

 .. code-block:: sh